aconsiglio03/Recipe-Review-Analysis/README.md

 ### Hypothesis Testing

-$H_{0}$: All recipe ratings regardless of the recipe's tags are part of the same rating distribution.
+$H_{0}$: All recipe ratings regardless of the recipe's tags are part of the same rating distribution.\
-$H_{0}$: Recipes marked easy (have the tag '3-steps-or-less', 'easy', or 'beginner-cook')
+$H_{1}$: Recipes marked easy (have the tag '3-steps-or-less', 'easy', or 'beginner-cook')
 <br>
 We created an easy df with an extra column determining whether or not these tags exist in a recipe's tags.
 0.58 recipes were classified as 'easy', a good divide to test on.
-We then permuted the 'easy' column 3000 times, and observed whether the means were more extreme than 0.01, the difference in mean ratings.
-Through our test, we got a p-value of 0.01, showing that recipes with easy tags have a higher distribution of ratings.
+We then permuted the 'easy' column 5000 times, and observed whether the means were more extreme than 0.01, the difference in mean ratings.
+Through our test, we got a p-value of 0.0004, showing that recipes with easy tags have a higher distribution of ratings.